 Homemade Salted Caramel Iced Coffee

 You know what takes someone from being a good cook to an excellent cook?
 Knowing how and when to use salt.
 And guess what?
 It’s one of the most budget-friendly cooking techniques you can use too. ;) Salt isn’t just about “saltiness”, it actually helps your tongue distinguish different flavors.
 So you’ll often hear me talking about adding a bit of salt at the end of a recipe to really make the flavors “pop.”
-But, as I learned at the recent Next Door Chef event hosted by Morton Salt, salt can do so much more.
-I created this recipe for Homemade Salted Caramel Iced Coffee inspired by the techniques that I learned at the Next Door Chef event to show you how a little bit of salt used in just the right way can make a huge difference in your recipes.
-Huge thanks to Morton Salt for hosting an amazing event and supporting my work through sponsoring this blog post!
+This recipe for Homemade Salted Caramel Iced Coffee is the perfect example.
+A little bit of salt amplifies the nutty flavor of the caramel and perfectly contrasts the sweetness, making a truly multi-dimensional flavor.
+You’ve got to try it!

 Homemade Salted Caramel Iced Coffee